658

 10

 Lily Braun, born Amalie von Kretschmann, was a German feminist writer and politician of the Social Democratic Party (SPD).
+She developed the idea of the single-kitchen home.

 10